 On November 8, 2018, MoneyGram announced that it entered into (1) an Amendment to and Extension of Deferred Prosecution Agreement (the "Amended DPA") with the Government and (2) a Stipulated Order for Compensatory Relief and Modified Order for Permanent Injunction (the "Consent Order") with the FTC.
 The motions underlying the Amended DPA and Consent Order focus primarily on MoneyGram's anti-fraud and anti-money laundering programs, including whether MoneyGram had adequate controls to prevent third parties from using its systems to commit fraud.
 The Amended DPA amended and extended the original DPA entered into on November 9, 2012 by and between MoneyGram and the Government.
 The DPA, Amended DPA and Consent Order are collectively referred to herein as the "Agreements."
-On February 25, 2020, MoneyGram entered into an Amendment to Amendment to and Extension of DPA Agreement which extended the due date to November 8, 2020 for the final \$55.0 million payment due to the Government pursuant to the Amended DPA.
-Through that date, MoneyGram intends to continue to engage in discussions with the Government on the appropriateness of an additional extension of the deadline to make the final payment and a reduction in the amount of such payment.
+On February 25, 2020, MoneyGram entered into an Amendment to and Extension of the DPA Agreement which extended the due date to November 8, 2020 for the final \$55.0 million payment due to the Government pursuant to the Amended DPA.
+On July 24, 2020, MoneyGram entered into the Second Amendment to and Extension of the Deferred Prosecution Agreement which further extended the due date of the \$55.0 million payment to May 9, 2021 and also reduced the frequency of the reporting requirements under the Amended DPA from monthly to quarterly.
+MoneyGram continues to engage in discussions with the Government regarding a potential reduction of the \$55.0 million payment.
+MoneyGram intends to fulfill its obligation regarding the final payment and the other terms of the Amended DPA.

-Under the Agreements, as amended, MoneyGram will, among other things, (1) pay an aggregate amount of \$125.0 million to the Government, of which \$70.0 million was paid in November 2018 and the remaining \$55.0 million must be paid by November 8, 2020, and is to be made available by the Government to reimburse consumers who were the victims of third-party fraud conducted through MoneyGram's money transfer services, and (2) continue to retain an independent compliance monitor until May 10, 2021 to review and assess actions taken by the Company under the Agreements to further enhance its compliance program.
+Under the Agreements, as amended, MoneyGram will, among other things, (1) pay an aggregate amount of \$125.0 million to the Government, of which \$70.0 million was paid in November 2018 and the remaining \$55.0 million must be paid by May 9, 2021, and is to be made available by the Government to reimburse consumers who were the victims of third-party fraud conducted through MoneyGram's money transfer services, and (2) continue to retain an independent compliance monitor until May 10, 2021 to review and assess actions taken by the Company under the Agreements to further enhance its compliance program.
 No separate payment to the FTC is required under the Agreements.
 If MoneyGram fails to comply with the Agreements, it could face criminal prosecution, civil litigation, significant fines, damage awards or regulatory consequences which could have a material adverse effect on MoneyGram's business, financial condition, results of operations and cash flows.